How to Brew Herbal Beer...My Mountain Man Beer Recipe (Home Brew Directions for the Prepper, Survivalist, & Herbalist Using Foraged Plants)

 Ponderosa Bark---Again, not too much.
 Ponderosa bark gives the brew a nice mellow hint of vanilla.
 Or---just use a vanilla bean or after the tea has cooled---some vanilla extract.
 Not too much.

-Hops---I have to buy mine.
+Hops---I have to buy mine because we don’t grow it here.
 So if you need to purchase ANY of these herbs (except possibly the Sagebrush & Ponderosa Bark) you can find them at Starwest Botanicals, one of my most favorite shops!
 By the way, you can get your culinary herbs & spices there too, with a higher level of quality and quantity than ANY grocery store spice!

 1. 7 gallon or so beer brewing bucket.
 Get one with a spigot.
 This will work for a 5 gallon or a bit greater batch.
 We didn't measure our liquid this past batch, and just went by the large pot---we ended up with almost 6-ish gallons.